AVM-27/AVM-27/README.md

 ## 🧠 About Me

 I'm a final-year Electronics Engineering student focused on building high-performance compute hardware that powers smarter AI.
-My interests lie in hardware-software co-design—designing custom RTL, accelerating inference with FPGAs, and deploying optimised AI pipelines on heterogeneous edge platforms.
+My interests lie in hardware-software co-design of custom RTL, accelerating inference with FPGAs, and deploying optimised AI pipelines on heterogeneous edge platforms.
 I’m driven to push performance-per-watt boundaries through smart logic design and silicon-aware AI.

 ---